 Aug 19, 1977 – Texas, Born and Raised

-Will Hurd is born in San Antonio, TX to Bob and Mary Alice Hurd.
+William Hurd is born in San Antonio, TX to Bob and Mary Alice Hurd.

 May, 1995 – Taking the Next Step

 Will graduates from John Marshall High School in San Antonio, TX and gets ready to head to Texas A&M University the next fall.

 November 18, 1999 – Leadership in Difficult Times

 While serving as Student Body President of Texas A&M University, Will Hurd leads the Aggie community through one of its most difficult times when the Aggie Bonfire collapsed in the early morning hours taking the lives of 12 former students.

 May 16, 2000 – From Computer Science to the CIA

 Will graduates from Texas A&M University with a B.S. in computer science.
 His first job is already lined up.
 He will begin his career as an undercover CIA officer in the fall.

 October 12, 2000 – His First Assignment

 On his way to Washington, D.C. from San Antonio the USS Cole is attacked by Al-Qaeda suicide bombers in the Gulf of Aden.
 The attack kills 17 crew members and injures 39.
 This will become Will’s first assignment in the CIA.

-Will is training in Washington, D.C. on the morning of September 11th, when terrorists crash planes into the World Trade Center and the Pentagon.
+William Hurd is training in Washington, D.C. on the morning of September 11th, when terrorists crash planes into the World Trade Center and the Pentagon.
 The city is locked down, but Will hikes about 15 miles by foot in order to report to Langley and begin the next mission – The War on Terror.

-Front Lines of the War on Terror
+September 12, 2001 – Front Lines of the War on Terror

 Will spends the next 8 years in the CIA on the front lines of The War on Terror in D.C., India, Pakistan, New York, and Afghanistan.

-Striking Out on His Own
+July 1, 2010 – Striking Out on His Own

-After nearly a decade in service, Will joins an old colleague from the CIA as a partner at his strategic advisory firm, Crumpton Group.
+After nearly a decade in service, Will Hurd joins an old colleague from the CIA as a partner at his strategic advisory firm, Crumpton Group.
 They help businesses grow into markets they had never been in before.
 Will also helps build the cybersecurity firm, FusionX, which helps businesses defend against cyber attacks.

 Feeling the call for public service, Will runs for Congress in the 23rd Congressional District of Texas and defeats a former Congressman in the Republican Primary.

 November 4, 2014 – A Seat at the Table

 Will defeats incumbent Congressman Pete Gallego in the General Election by just over 2,500 votes.
 Immediately following his election he does a tour of all 29 counties to get his marching orders before he is sworn in to Congress.

 January 6, 2014 – The Work Begins

 Will is sworn in as the Representative from the 23rd Congressional District of Texas.

-Must Be Doing Something Right
+November 8, 2016 – Must Be Doing Something Right

 Will is re-elected to Congress in a district that Hillary Clinton won by more than three percentage points.

 November 6, 2018 – Three Terms in Congress

-Will is re-elected again by a margin of 926 votes in one of the most competitive and expensive house races in Texas history in a district Ted Cruz lost to his Democratic opponent by five percentage points.
+Will Hurd is re-elected again by a margin of 926 votes in one of the most competitive and expensive house races in Texas history in a district Ted Cruz lost to his Democratic opponent by five percentage points.

 August 1, 2019 – A New Chapter Begins

-After running and winning three consecutive times in one of the most competitive congressional districts in the country, Will announces he will not seek re-election, and would instead devote his time to ensuring America is ready for a New Cold War with China.
+After running and winning three consecutive times in one of the most competitive congressional districts in the country, Will Hurd announces he will not seek re-election, and would instead devote his time to ensuring America is ready for a New Cold War with China.

 November 14, 2019 – Dawn of a Movement

 Future Leaders Fund is formed with Will’s support and the mission of helping build a more diverse Republican Party that looks like America.

-These Boots Were Made for Writing
+January 27, 2021 – These Boots Were Made for Writing

 Book Publisher Simon & Shuster announces that they will be publishing Will’s book which will share stories from growing up in an interracial family in Texas, serving his country in the back alleys of dangerous places, and serving in the halls of Congress.